 AGILe's collaborative model with the engagement from all New York utilities and the NYISO, as opposed to the single-entity lab model, provides a unique opportunity for achieving such goals.
 AGILe also focuses on two other vital capabilities: modeling and simulation of communication systems and cyber security events and production cost modeling and analysis.
 The first is implemented via a commercial-grade network emulator and provides a versatile environment that allows a more realistic representation of cyber-physical systems.
 It enables the evaluation and testing of grid monitoring and control schemes considering the performance of the supporting communication network by co-simulating the network along with the power grid.
-The latter depends on a small-scale high-performance computing (HPC) implementation of production cost simulation software and is intended as a means of economic evaluation of new technical solutions, allowing AGILe to assess not only the engineering but also the economic impact of new technologies on the grid.
+The latter depends on a small-scale high-performance computing (HPC) implementation of new technical solutions, allowing AGILe to assess not only the engineering but also the economic impact of new technologies on the grid.